 That’s the idea behind an increasingly popular form of individual retirement account: The crypto IRA.

 Using an IRA to Avoid Paying Taxes on Crypto Gains

 Whether you trade crypto in a Roth IRA or traditional IRA, you do not report or pay taxes on gains.
 In fact, your profits from crypto trading are not taxed at all until you withdraw them from your IRA (and with a Roth, your gains are never taxed!).

 Though many of the big, legacy IRA custodians don’t allow you to invest in crypto with your IRA, the fact is that crypto investing with your IRA funds is now easier than ever.
 Self-directed crypto IRAs like the Alto CryptoIRA® confer the same tax advantages as any traditional or Roth IRA.

-Not Sure Whether a Traditional or Roth Crypto IRA Is Right for You?
+Is a Traditional or Roth Crypto IRA Right for You?